 Motivation 3: Rebate Transparency and Pass-Throughs

-Each of the three major PBM’s have made significant strategic moves with two in the past 6 months leading the PBM to (potentially) be owned by an insurance company.
+Each of the three major PBM’s has made significant strategic moves with two in the past 6 months leading the PBM to (potentially) be owned by an insurance company.

-As PBMs, specialty pharmacies, wholesalers and retail pharmacies become firmly cemented, the final lucrative play in healthcare is likely going to be Benefits Administration.
-It is the last sector of the healthcare to lack significant consolidation ; and, it is where three brand-name companies (Amazon, JP Morgan Chase & Berkshire Hathaway) are making a huge play via joint venture.
-Read more on that here: https://goo.gl/2hDE2C.
+As PBMs, specialty pharmacies, wholesalers, and retail pharmacies become firmly cemented, the final lucrative play in healthcare is likely going to be Benefits Administration.
+It is the last sector of the healthcare to lack significant consolidation; and, it is where three brand-name companies (Amazon, JP Morgan Chase, & Berkshire Hathaway) are making a huge play via joint venture.
+Read more on that here.

 Based just outside of Philadelphia, Five Rivers RX provides actionable guidance and excellent administrative services with a focus on client care across Compliance, Commercial, and Quality solutions.
 Our mission is to improve the health and welfare of the American public by providing solutions and implementing best practices for companies in the pharmaceutical supply chain.